-- Pupils participate in a weekly computing lesson using the Kapw programme.
+- Pupils participate in a weekly computing lesson using the Kapow programme.
 This programme ensures pupils are able to develop depth in their knowledge and skills.

 - Further computing opportunities are identified in other curricular areas, such as research tasks, data handling, photography, filming, etc. These links support pupils in making connections and remembering the steps they have been taught in their discrete computing lessons.

-- Pupils use laptops and iPads to access the computing curriculum.
+- Pupils use Chromebooks, laptops and iPads to access the computing curriculum.

 - Lessons build on what the pupils already know and the subject knowledge that is imparted becomes increasingly specific and in depth, with more complex skills being taught.